Shalini1696/Data-Importer/README.md

 -   Helps to upload data for both Parent and Child object without any manual intervention.
 -   Field name mapping between the csv file and the API name is not required which inturn reduces the manual effort and avoid errors.
 -   Maintains the history of data uploads.
 This helps in tracking of the data loaded by any user and also the older file can be reused anytime if required.

+## Steps for Data Loading

+The following are the steps to load data for Single/ Parent&Child object.

+### Single Object

+-	Navigate to the tab "Generate Data Template" to generate a template for the object for data loading.
+-	Select the object type.
+-	Select the object name and its fields.
+The field name and its datatype will be displayed for the selected fields.
+-	Please click on download template link to generate template for the selected fields.
+-	Navigate to the tab "Upload File & Track Progress" to upload the template and select the object type.
+-	Please select the object name and upload the file.
+Click on 'Done' in the popup window.
+-	The status of the upload will the displayed with the success and error count.

+### Parent Child Object